nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 }
 ```

-Just a quick review.
-We jave some interesing required attributes for this particular terraform resource: `bound_service_account_names` and `bound_service_account_namespaces`.<br>
+Just a quick review.<br>
+We have some interesting required attributes for this particular terraform resource:
+- `bound_service_account_names` <br>
+and
+- `bound_service_account_namespaces`.

-Of course you also have to set a name and backend path, but what is interesting here, ist that, by design, the role forces you to bound a service account and a namespace. i.e. roles are natively scoped.
+You also have to set a *name* and *backend path*, but what is interesting here, ist that, by design, the role forces you to bound a service account and a namespace. i.e. roles are natively scoped.
 And the final touch is the `token_policies` where your attach all the policies you want.
 We just add the `busybox` policy created at the begining, in addition to the `default` (because for this lab, I'm lazy and don't want to copy all the token related permission required, I just attach the default policy).

 ## 5-d Inject a secret
 We are getting there.